-Māori Language Award Winners Are Proud To Create Online Safety Resources In te reo Māori
+Māori Language Award Winners Are Proud To Create Online Safety Resources In Te Reo Māori

-Tātai Aho Rau Core Education were awarded the Digi Matihiko Award at the Māori Language Awards on Friday night, along with their partners Grok Academy, an Australian edtech charity with an international remit, whose mission is to educate all learners in transformative computing skills, as well as increasing cyber security awareness to create safer online spaces for learners.
+Tātai Aho Rau Core Education were awarded the Digi Matihiko Award at the Māori Language Awards on Friday night, along with their partners Grok Academy, an Australian based digital technologies provider, focused on creating safer online spaces for learners.

 The award is for a major project to translate and adapt an online cyber-security course into te reo Māori.
 Creating these cyber-security resources for kura reflects a commitment to improving digital safety for all learners in Aotearoa.